 Brazilian cuisine is both unique and widely varied.
-Along the coastal regions including Fortaleza, seafood, grilled meats, and casseroles are common, with a high influence of the Italian cuisine.
+Northeastern dishes are heavily influenced by Amerindian, Portuguese, and African cultures, including a variety of seafood, grilled meats, casseroles, and fresh fruits and vegetables.
 There are limited vegetarian options available while dining out.
 We will provide recommendations as they arise via our summit mobile application.

 Hospital Monte Klinikum

 Rua República do Líbano, 747 – Meireles, Fortaleza – CE, 60160-140, Brazil

 MOBILIZE will be held at the Gran Mareiro Hotel – Fortaleza – Rua Oswaldo Araújo, 100 – Praia do Futuro I, Fortaleza – CE, 60177-325, Brazil.

 Business casual for the conference, casual for site visits, and optional festive for the reception.

 The conference will be held primarily in English.
 We will accommodate English to Portuguese and Portuguese to English simultaneous translation during some sessions.